Randozart/alka-lang/README.md

 ## License

-MIT - See LICENSE file
+Apache 2.0 with runtime exception - See LICENSE file

 ---